-individual/legal entity to dispose of, or to exercise control over the disposal of, particular shares is, or is capable of being made, subject to restraint or restriction.
-It is also immaterial, for the purposes of determining whether an individual/legal entity has an interest in a share, that the interest cannot be related to a particular share.
+The general rule is that an individual/legal entity has an interest in shares if he/it has authority (whether formal or informal, or express or implied) to dispose of, or to exercise control over the disposal of, those shares32.
+It is immaterial that the authority of an individual/legal entity to dispose of, or to exercise control over the disposal of, particular shares is, or is capable of being made, subject to restraint or restriction33.
+It is also immaterial, for the purposes of determining whether an individual/legal entity has an interest in a share, that the interest cannot be related to a particular share34.

-Where any property held in trust consists of or includes shares and an individual/legal entity knows, or has reasonable grounds for believing, that he/it has an interest under the trust, he/it shall be deemed to have an interest in those shares.
+Where any property held in trust consists of or includes shares and an individual/legal entity knows, or has reasonable grounds for believing, that he/it has an interest under the trust, he/it shall be deemed to have an interest in those shares35.
 Typically, these individuals and/or legal entities would be the beneficiaries of the trust.

-Where a legal entity has, or is deemed to have, an interest in a share and (a) the legal entity is, or its directors are, accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of an individual/legal entity; or (b) an individual/legal entity has a controlling interest in the legal entity, that an individual/legal entity shall be deemed to have an interest in that share.
+Where a legal entity has, or is deemed to have, an interest in a share and (a) the legal entity is, or its directors are, accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of an individual/legal entity;